 The art here is inspired by the Great American Prairie.
 It’s an examination of the natural world and its urging for us to journey through life with vigor and blaze a trail.

 From my studio on Fossil Lake in Russell Kansas, I study prairie life.
-Some of the harshest conditions on Earth are found on the grassland and nature’s grit proves we can move forward despite challenges.
-I find great teachers in rushing thunderstorms, cold winter moons, ancient Cottonwoods, prairie hawks soaring against the wind, the Earth and all stars.
+Some of the harshest conditions in the world are found on the grassland, and despite that, nature thrives.
+I find great teachers in rushing thunderstorms, cold winter moons, ancient Cottonwoods, fossilized limestones and prairie hawks soaring against the wind.
 I’m also inspired by Plains wisdom and folklore.

-To help you grow closer to Earth’s wisdom, I use materials carefully selected from my prairie wanderings, such as limestone, Cottonwood bark, plant ash, soil, rainwater and native grass.
-Elements are folded into paint or used in mark making to create truly unique pieces that share nature’s story of resilience.
+To help you grow closer to earth wisdom, I use materials carefully selected from my prairie wanderings, such as limestone, found Cottonwood bark, plant ash, soil, rainwater and native grass.
+The elements are folded into paint or used in mark making to create truly unique pieces that share nature’s story of resilience, hope and growth.

 The Kansas motto – Ad Astra per Aspera – aptly describes the prairie mentality, to the stars through difficulties.
 It’s that notion that while we may struggle from time to time to find our footing in life, the path forward makes us stronger.

 May you be inspired on your life journey.